tzzhao/retrieve-cg-replay/README.md

 user.login=k4ng0u
 # cg user pwd (needed to retrieve stderr, can be left blank otherwise)
 user.pwd=passw0rd
+# custom security PEM certificates.
+Go on firefox on your coding game.
+View the security certificate
+# and get the PEM (chain).
+Multiple certificates can be added separated with a comma
+ca.files=./conf/codingame-com-chain.pem
 ```
 **player.agent.id** can be found by going on a challenge ranking page.
 Open the browser debugger on Network tab.
 Click on View your last battles.
 A findLastBattlesByAgentId XHR request is fired.
 Its payload is an array of 2
 numbers.
 The first one is your agent id.
 NOTE: the **player.agent.id** changes after each new submit.
+**ca.files** is needed sometimes when you get the error UNABLE_TO_GET_ISSUER_CERT_LOCALLY (typically due to firewall
+configuration) In this case you can get it from firefox:
+* Open www.codingame.com on firefox.
+* Click on the lock icon on the left side of the url bar.
+* Click on Secure information.
+View more information.
+Display certificates.
+* Look for PEM (chain) Download it and put it in a folder (for instance a conf folder in the root of the repo).
+* Then add the path to the certificate in the env.properties.

+Multiple certificates can be added by separating their path with a comma.
 ## How to generate the stderr/sdout files
 ### Generate data for a specific game
 Look for the **gameId** of your replay.
 The easiest way is to click on the share